 § 7.2 - Access to Masters level courses

-7.2.1 Students, who are enrolled on a BSc (Eng) study programme at SDU, kan apply for a permission to follow courses on a MSc (Eng) programme, if the Academic Study Board judges that the student has academic prerequisities to pass the bachelor study programme and simultaneously follow courses on a Master's study programme.
+7.2.1 Students, who are enrolled on a BSc (Eng) study programme at SDU, can apply for a permission to follow courses on a MSc (Eng) programme, if the Academic Study Board judges that the student has academic prerequisities to pass the bachelor’s programme and simultaneously follow courses on a master's programme.

-18.104.22.168 The student must generally have passed all courses on 1-4 semesters of the bachelor's study programme at SDU.
+184.108.40.206 The student must generally have passed all courses on 1-4 semesters of the bachelor's programme at SDU.
 Furthermore, the student can, at a maximum, follow courses equivalent of 30 ECTS points pr. semester, including failed courses at bachelor level.

 § 7.3 - Deadline for programme completion